yast/yast.github.io/doc/autoyast-development.md

   This file is located in the \<YaST module name\>/src/desktop directory.

-  It contains addtional information how AutoYaST should handle this module.
+  It contains additional information how AutoYaST should handle this module.
   E.g. if an entry  will be created when the AutoYaST configuration file will be generated (system clone).